MichiganDataScienceTeam/official-website/config/join.md

 - <span className="highlight">If your checkpoints are incomplete, then you will not be allowed to join MDST for that semester.</span> In such circumstance, you may attempt the checkpoints again the next semester and resubmit.

-The submission form will be due **September 16th, 11:59 PM**, after which we will no longer accept sign-ups to join MDST for the Fall 2024 semester.
+The submission form will be due **January 24th, 11:59 PM**, after which we will no longer accept sign-ups to join MDST for the Winter 2025 semester.

 <hr>